Tax Free Trivial Benefits – Make Sure You Make the Most of This Opportunity

 This is a minefield.
 If as an employer you want to get pizzas in for your team then provided this is not a team building event or a regular event then this will be fine.

-Clearly there is a fine line between what is taxable and what isn’t, but provided you can keep within the rules detailed above and with an overall limit of £300 per director or office holder then you should be fine.
+Clearly there is a fine line between what tax free trivial benefits are included and what isn’t, but provided you can keep within the rules detailed above and with an overall limit of £300 per director or office holder then you should be fine.

 As it’s such a fine line please contact Jan Friend for help and advice.